Civil Service blogs: the user guide

 [Photo above by John Smith on Flickr.
 Used under Creative Commons.]

-There are several free online editing tools, we recommend Pixlr as it's fairly easy to use.
+There are several free online editing tools, we recommend Photopea, as it is fairly easy to use.

 Excerpts give you a bit more space on the homepage to explain what the post is about.
 They appear below the image and are automatically created from the opening paragraph of the post, usually ending in an ellipses...

-Posts should be less than 600 words and written in plain English.
+Posts should usually be no more than 600 words and written in plain English.

-Write like you speak.
+Write how you speak.
 And always write as an individual – not as an organisation, or a team.

 Follow the GOV.UK points of style for acronyms, abbreviations, spelling, capitalisation, dates etc.